 Our Doctor of Nursing Practice Program ranked #21 in The U.S. News and World Report 2017 Rankings of Top Nursing Programs.

 The College of Nursing’s Doctor of Nursing Practice (DNP) is a clinical practice-oriented leadership curriculum that focuses on evidence-based practice for the improvement of clinical care delivery, program evaluation, patient and population outcomes and health system leadership/management.

 All classes have an online component; some classes require a one- to two-day intensive session on campus.
 There are no more than three intensives on campus per academic year.

 - The BS to DNP Program provides individuals with a Bachelor's in Nursing with a single path to a DNP degree.

-- The Doctor of Nursing Practice (DNP-APN) pathway prepares individuals with Master's Degrees in Nursing and a specialty certification for leadership roles in the clinical setting.
+- The Post-Graduate DNP Advanced Practice Registered Nurse (DNP-APRN) pathway prepares individuals with Master's Degrees in Nursing and a specialty certification for leadership roles in the clinical setting.
 View the DNP-APRN Plan of Study (PDF)

 - The DNP-PHN Program is for individuals who hold a Master's Degree in Public/Community Health and desire leadership roles in the public health sector.